Chanmi-Gim/TIL/README.md

 # Today I Learned

-It's a repository that records the knowledge you learned today.
+It's a repository that records the knowledge I learned today.

 ## NestJS